Testing authentication servers is possible using the tool located at Diagnostics > Authentication.

 Troubleshooting via Server Logs¶

 Authentication failures are typically logged by the target server (FreeRADIUS, Windows Event Viewer, etc), assuming the request is making it all the way to the authentication host.
 Check the server logs for a detailed explanation why a request failed.
-The system log on pfSense® (Status > System Logs) may also contain some detail that hints at a resolution.
+The system log at Status > System Logs may also contain information that hints at a resolution.

 Troubleshooting via Packet Captures¶

-Packet captures can be invaluable for diagnosing errors as well.
-If an unencrypted method (RADIUS, LDAP without SSL) is in use, the actual password being used may not be visible but enough of the protocol exchange can be seen to determine why a request is failing to complete.
+Packet captures (Packet Capturing) can be invaluable for diagnosing errors as well.
+If an unencrypted method (RADIUS, LDAP without SSL/TLS) is in use, the actual password being used may not be visible but enough of the protocol exchange can be seen to determine why a request is failing to complete.
 This is especially true when a capture is loaded in Wireshark, which can interpret the responses, as seen in Figure Sample LDAP Failure Capture.
-For more information on packet captures, see Packet Capturing.